Bristol Medical School is a well-established medical school, offering an excellent academic experience to shape tomorrow’s doctors.

 - Although accommodation is provided during academy placements, living outside of Bristol for half a year can be slightly inconvenient.

-- Because students are highly encouraged to be independent learners, it can be difficult to know when one should seek help.
+- Because the new MB21 curriculum estimates that 65% of your first two years in medical school are spent on independent learning, it can be difficult to know when one should seek help.

-- Due to the competitive nature of medical school, students have to learn to accept their own imperfections and limitations.
+- Due to the competitive nature of medical school, students have to learn to accept their own imperfections and limitations early on.

 What’s the social side of your Medical School like?